 [After her Destruction] is a long-term research-driven multimedia opera project, that was conceived by Krauss and produced in collaboration with a team of 20 artists and performers, from 2022-2025.
 The project is structured through several evolving iterations that continuously trouble and over-write one another.
 These iterations include 8 video chapters, 20 compositions, theatrical productions, writings, live performances and multi-channel installations.

-With each dream, the programme and Girl’s mind seem to become more and more intertwined, until it is almost impossible to recognise who is actually navigating the journey.
-Girl’s attempt to gain an understanding of the alleged mutation of her mind, transpires as a quest for possibilities of identification in a patriarchal capitalist society, in which violence is produced through classism, racism and misogyny.
+With each dream, the program and Girl‘s mind seem to merge more and more, until it becomes almost impossible to tell who is actually steering the journey.
+Girl‘s attempt to understand the alleged mutation turns out to be a search for self-determination and political imagination in a patriarchal-capitalist society in which violence is generated by classism, racism, and misogyny.
+The opera asks how subjectivity can be conceived in the

 Cast & Team